 A lot of SEO effort goes towards attaining the #1 position on Google.
 But whats is the value of the #1 position on Google to get organic traffic?
 Is it worth it to make a run for the top position?

 That is the question we try to answer in this study.
-As businesses and websites spend a ton of effort in their SEO initiatives, what is the mathematical calculation to decide whether to move up in the rankings or not?
+As businesses and websites spend a ton of effort in their content marketing initiatives, what is the mathematical calculation to decide whether to move up in the rankings or not?

 For example, if you currently command the #5 spot for a keyphrase, how much time, money and effort should you spend to get to the #1 spot, and what will that give you?